Illness in school

 Medical Conditions and Medication

 All staff are first-aid trained.
 It is important that you keep the school fully informed of any condition, serious or otherwise that your child may be experiencing.
-This can be done either by letter, verbally or on the Pupil Information Form.
-It is important that the school is made aware of those children with a medical condition so that appropriate care can be provided when necessary.
+The School sends out a Pupil Information Form at the beginning of each academic year via Parentmail.
+Please complete and return this form when requested.
+Any subsequent changes should be communicated to the School Office in writing via an email to firstname.lastname@example.org It is important that the school is made aware of those children with a medical condition so that appropriate care can be provided when necessary.

 Children with asthma should be able to manage their condition and carry their inhaler with them at all times.
 The school will apply sun protection cream provided by parents to younger children and encourage older children to apply it themselves.
 All staff are provided with guidance by appropriate medical personnel on how to manage children with long term medical conditions.